-Standard 3: Academic Interventions and Instructional Supports based curricula and instructional strategies.
+Standard 3: Academic Interventions and Instructional Supports School psychologists understand the biological, cultural, and social influences on academic skills; human learning, cognitive, and developmental processes; and evidencebased curricula and instructional strategies.
 School psychologists, in collaboration with others, use assessment and data collection methods to implement and evaluate services that support academic skill development in children.